ethereum/EIPs/EIPS/eip-meta-hardfork-meta.md

 #### Capella [CL]

-The full specfications for the Capella network upgrade can be found in the [`v1.3.0` release of the `ethereum/consensus-specs` repository](https://github.com/ethereum/consensus-specs/blob/v1.3.0).
+The full specifications for the Capella network upgrade can be found in the [`v1.3.0` release of the `ethereum/consensus-specs` repository](https://github.com/ethereum/consensus-specs/blob/v1.3.0).

 ## Rationale